Helping directors online for over 23 years.

 1. Talk to staff and explain to them the situation truthfully.
 Ask them to wait for payment, explaining how you believe the business will be able to pay.
 Hopefully, the response will be positive and aligned to support the business.
 You should do this as soon as you realise you are unable to pay their wages, giving them a pre-warning, so it does not become a nasty shock on pay day.
 It is more likely to have the situation understood and accepted, as you would be seen to be taking responsibility and being fair, giving employees the chance to find alternative plans for obtaining money to fund that periods living expenses.
 A word of caution.
 This is most likely to work in very small businesses of less than 10 employees.
 In larger businesses staff are less close to management and are less likely to be supportive.

 2. Take out a loan.
 This could be from a family member, friend or bank, and can be either short term or long term.
 The most appropriate would be to take out a short-term loan as this carries less risk for the business.
 It is likely in this scenario that any loan will need to be personally guaranteed so think hard about the risks.
-Be aware that an option here is to apply for a Bounce back loan to support you.
 However, this should only be the case if you can be sure the business is viable going forward.

 3. Withhold payment, temporarily of course, from a non-mission critical supplier or HMRC.
 This is known as robbing Peter to pay Paul and should be a last resort.